JoachimSoetinck/Tron/README.md

 - Command pattern is used to execute all task of Tank

 State:
-- Both PeterPepper and the hotdog enemy use a state Pattern to change their movement direction.
+- Tank uses state pattern for movement and attacking

 Other:
 - Load the game levels with text Files